vivek-bin/Windows-UV/README.md

 # Windows-UV

 This project was initially created to learn programming.
-Then later extended as the high school final project (circa 2010).
+Later, it was extended as the high school final project (circa 2010).

-The project is menu driven with multiple applications, and styled like Windows.
+The project is menu driven with multiple applications, and is styled like Windows.

-The different application present are -
+The different applications present are -

 - ### Text Pad

-  basic textpad to create new text files and view, rename and delete the created files
+  textpad to create basic text files and view, rename and delete the created files

 - ### Paint (mouse based)

-  basic paint tool with multiple brush sizes and colour; save created images to disk
+  drawing tool with multiple brush sizes and colours; can save created images to disk

 - ### Periodic Table of Elements

-  view different data related to various elements of the periodic table(using a mouse); allows editing data(admin access required)
+  view information related to various elements of the periodic table(using a mouse); allows editing of data(admin access required)

 - ### Integer Calculator